 Mamallapuram – The Workshop of the Pallavas

-Krishna is shown surrounded by gopis, gwalas and their children.
-Gopis are shown in various postures, standing taking support of others, holding hands of their children or carrying milk-pots.
-Gwalas are standing taking support of their axes or carrying child over shoulders.
+Krishna is shown surrounded by gopis, gwalas, and their children.
+Gopis are shown in various postures, standing taking support of others, holding hands of their children, or carrying milk-pots.
+Gwalas are standing taking support of their axes or carrying children over their shoulders.
 In the background are shown a number of cows.
-Figure of Krishna is larger in size in comparison of the gopis and gwalas.
-There are few intriguing figures in this part of the panel.
-The first figure is of a female, standing immediate left of Krishna.
+The figure of Krishna is larger in size in comparison of the gopis and gwalas.
+There are a few intriguing figures in this part of the panel.
+The first figure is of a female, standing immediately left of Krishna.
 She is shown wearing a kirita-makuta and a breast-band, suggesting her royal background.
 In the legend of Govardhana, there is no mention of such a royal figure therefore who she could be?
 We will deal with this topic later in the article.
-Another curious figure is of a male, standing on the right of Krishna, carved in same size as that of Krishna.
-He is standing in alidha-mudra, with his one leg rested over a stone pedestal.
+Another curious figure is of a male, standing on the right of Krishna, carved in the same size as that of Krishna.
+He is standing in alidha-mudra, with one leg rested over a stone pedestal.
 His one arm is on his waist and another resting around the shoulder of a gwala.
-Being carved with very similar attributes and decoration as that of Krishna, he may represent Balarama, the elder brother of Krishna, however he lacks the regular iconographic features of Balarama such as plough, wine-cup or a serpent-hood.
+Being carved with very similar attributes and decoration as that of Krishna, he may represent Balarama, the elder brother of Krishna, however, he lacks the regular iconographic features of Balarama such as plow, wine-cup or a serpent-hood.
 He holds a hand of a maiden, standing on his left and showing royal attributes however she is not shown bearing a breast-band.
-In case the male is Balarama, she may represent his wife, Revati, however the legend does not mention presence of Revati on the scene.
+In case the male is Balarama, she may represent his wife, Revati, however, the legend does not mention the presence of Revati on the scene.
 Nagaswamy2 takes this male figure as Balarama.

-The left part of panel, starting from the right of Balarama, depicts a pastoral scene of a village society.
+The left part of the panel, starting from the right of Balarama, depicts a pastoral scene of village society.
 The central attraction of this part is the scene where a cow is shown affectionately fondling her calf while a gwala is milking the cow.
-The depiction is of protection and love of a mother towards her child.
-Around the cow are shown various male and female figures in different postures and attitude.
-A female gopi is shown carrying a milk-can in her right hand and a folded mat over her head.
-A couple is shown above the cow, the male is playing the flute and the female with her child are enjoying the scene.
+The depiction is of the protection and love of a mother towards her child.
+Around the cow are shown various male and female figures in different postures and attitudes.
+A female gopi is shown carrying a milk can in her right hand and a folded mat over her head.
+A couple is shown above the cow, the male is playing the flute and the female with her child is enjoying the scene.

 1 Longhurst, A H (1928).
 Pallava Architecture vol. ii.
 Archaeological Survey of India.
 New Delhi. p 39